build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 ---
 title: "Architecting for Zero Data Loss Disaster Recovery using Amazon RDS Solutions"
-description: In this article we will show the reader how Amazon RDS database offerings can assist with achieving Zero Data loss in the advent of a major disaster on the live database service.
+description: "Exploring how Amazon RDS database offerings can assist with achieving Zero Data loss in the event of a major disaster on the live database service."
 tags:
     - resilience
     - rds